pp-mo/ncdata/docs/index.rst

 NetCDF data interoperability.

-Represents generic netcdf data in Python objects, with translation to and from common analysis packages, so that netcdf-based data can be freely exchanged between packages without data copying, and data storage formatting can be precisely controlled.
+Represents generic netcdf data as Python objects, equivalent to actual data files, but independent and freely modifiable.

+Also supports translation to and from common analysis packages, so that data can be freely exchanged between packages without data copying.

 In particular Ncdata exchanges data **between Xarray and Iris** as efficiently as possible.